Garden privacy ideas for a secluded sanctuary

 These wooden trellised designs are a great example of how to combine natural wood with creeping plants for a ‘nature’s curtain’ vibe.
 You can also add pictures and hanging baskets for a personalised touch.

-Pairing this screen with twisted metal garden furniture, a decking area, and colourful box planters makes this space a secluded retreat perfect for entertaining.
+Pairing this screen with twisted metal garden furniture, a decking area, and colourful box planters make this space a secluded retreat perfect for entertaining.

 Mix up your garden screens with layers and textures.
 This double wood effect with various potted plants is a unique and striking way to keep your garden secluded and stylish.